Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 • Satisfies Historical Analysis GE

-Life Science Pathway Courses
+Life Science/Physical Science Pathway Courses

 CHEM 14B – General Chemistry for Life Scientists II (Has prerequisite) (ONLINE)

-LEC 1 Mondays/Wednesdays/Fridays 11:00AM-12:50PM
+LEC 1 Mondays/Wednesdays/Fridays 11:00am-12:50pm

 • Satisfies Physical Science GE